RedisLabs/redislabs-docs/content/rs/administering/database-operations/flush-db-crdb.md

 ## Flushing Data from an Active-Active Database

-When you flush an Active-Active (CRDB) database, all of the replicas flush their data at the same time.
+When you flush an Active-Active database (formerly known as CRDB), all of the replicas flush their data at the same time.

 To flush data from an Active-Active database: